HostGator review: just cheap or cheap and reliable?

 In terms of price, DreamHost costs almost the same as HostGator, with DreamHost’s cheapest plans starting at $2.59/mo.

 With DreamHost, just like with HostGator, you get features like a free domain and a free SSL certificate with all its plans.
-However, if you’re looking for more security, DreamHost also has daily backups and domain privacy included even in the cheapest plan.
+However, if you’re looking for more security, DreamHost also has daily backups and domain privacy included even in the cheapest plan (see our detailed DreamHost review for more features).
 It also offers an extended 97-day money-back guarantee.
 Pick DreamHost for added security.

 Yes, HostGator is reliable both in terms of performance and as a company.
 Talking about performance, it stays up >99.99% of the time.
 Meanwhile, as a company, it’s been around for more than a decade and is still thriving.